Circular economy: History and aims

 The concept of a circular economy cannot be traced back to one single date or author, rather to different schools of thought.

+An early major effort to promote ideas now labeled the circular economy was headed by the [now Royal] Society for the Encouragement of Arts, Manufactures and Commerce in the second half of the nineteenth century.
+As documented by economic geographer Pierre Desrochers, RSA contributors argued that the profit motive, long-distance trade, and actors now largely absent from present-day discussions (e.g., waste dealers and brokers) promoted the creation of ever more value out of manufacturing and other residuals.

+The concept of a circular economy can be linked to various schools of thought, including industrial ecology, biomimicry, and cradle-to-cradle design principles.
+Industrial ecology is the study of material and energy flows through industrial systems, which forms the basis of the circular economy.
+Biomimicry involves emulating nature's time-tested patterns and strategies in designing human systems.
+Cradle-to-cradle design is a holistic approach to designing products and systems that considers their entire life cycle, from raw material extraction to end-of-life disposal, and seeks to minimize waste and maximize resource efficiency.
+These interrelated concepts contribute to the development and implementation of the circular economy.

-General systems theory founded by the biologist Ludwig von Bertalanffy, considers growth and energy for open and closed state systems.
-This theory was then applied to other areas such as in the case of circular economy, to economics.
-Economist Kenneth E. Boulding, in his paper ‘The economics of the coming Spaceship Earth’, argued that a circular economic system is a prerequisite for the maintenance of the sustainability of human life on Earth.
-Boulding describes the so-called “cowboy economy” as an open system in which the natural environment is typically perceived as limitless: no limit exists on the capacity of the outside to supply or receive energy and material flows.
+General systems theory, founded by the biologist Ludwig von Bertalanffy, considers growth and energy for open and closed state systems.
+This theory was then applied to other areas, such as, in the case of the circular economy, economics.
+Economist Kenneth E. Boulding, in his paper "The Economics of the Coming Spaceship Earth", argued that a circular economic system is a prerequisite for the maintenance of the sustainability of human life on Earth.
+Boulding describes the so-called "cowboy economy" as an open system in which the natural environment is typically perceived as limitless: no limit exists on the capacity of the outside to supply or receive energy and material flows.

-Walter R. Stahel and Geneviève Reday-Mulvey in their book "The Potential for Substituting Manpower for Energy" lay the foundation for the principles of the circular economy by describing how increasing labour may reduce energy intensive activities.
+Walter R. Stahel and Geneviève Reday-Mulvey, in their book "The Potential for Substituting Manpower for Energy", lay the foundation for the principles of the circular economy by describing how increasing labour may reduce energy intensive activities.

 Simple economic models have ignored the economy-environment interrelationships.
 Allan Kneese in "The Economics of Natural Resources" indicates how resources are not endlessly renewable, and mentions the term circular economy for the first time explicitly in 1988.

-In their book ‘Economics of natural resources and the environment’, Pearce and Turner explains the shift from the traditional linear or open-ended economic system to the circular economic system (Pearce and Turner (1990)).
+In their book Economics of Natural Resources and the Environment, Pearce and Turner explain the shift from the traditional linear or open-ended economic system to the circular economic system (Pearce and Turner, 1990).
 They describe an economic system where waste at extraction, production, and consumption stages is turned into inputs.